Financial-Times/dotcom-page-kit/packages/dotcom-server-handlebars/src/helpers/README.md

 ### ifEquals

 Outputs the content if all of the parameters are [strictly equal].
+The first parameter is used as the control and all parameters are tested against it.

 Example: